Benchrest rules

 Section 18 Individual Group Records

-attempt record group targets when there is not a group match available.
-Such record shall not
+record group targets when there is not a group match available.
+Such record shall not affect the

-affect the National Records requiring a registered CBA Group Match being shot "shoulder to
+National Records requiring a registered CBA Group Match being shot "shoulder to shoulder” with

-shoulder” with a minimum of four competitors present.
-National Records shall continue to be set
+a minimum of four competitors present.
+National Records shall continue to be set only in registered

-may be a match for "Score Only”, allowing that the times for score and 5 shot group targets
+be a match for "Score Only”, allowing that the times for score and 5 shot group targets are

-are the same, the CBA Match Director may allow the shooter to post a group target,
+the same, the CBA Match Director may allow the shooter to post a group target, including

-including a backer system, on the range to be fired along with the score targets.
-Targets
+a backer system, on the range to be fired along with the score targets.
+Targets shall be CBA

-shall be CBA official approved targets.
-Such shooter shall obey all rules and regulations
+official approved targets.
+Such shooter shall obey all rules and regulations of the match

 a.
 Since 10 shot groups take an additional 5 minutes to fire, the CBA Match Director